mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 # Incorrect Information Expert

-There's a collection of patterns called GRASP, standing for General Responsibility Assignment Patterns (or Principle).
+There's a collection of patterns called [GRASP](https://en.wikipedia.org/wiki/GRASP_(object-oriented_design)), standing for General Responsibility Assignment Patterns (or Principle).
 The patterns are well described in the book "[Applying UML and Patterns](https://www.amazon.com/Applying-UML-Patterns-Introduction-Object-Oriented/dp/0131489062)".
-One of them is the so called "Information Expert".
+One of them is called "Information Expert".
 The book describes this practice as:

 > Assign a responsibility to the information expert class that has the information necessary to fulfill the responsibility.

-The pattern suggests that based on the information that given module has we need to assign it the correct responsibilities.
-At first this doesn't seem applicable to the functional approach of redux (too object-orienty?).
+The pattern suggests that we should assign the responsibilities to given class based on the information it holds.
+At first this doesn't seem applicable to the functional approach of redux (sounds soo "object-orienty", doesn't it).

-We can take a look at this practice the another angle:
+If we suppose that the pattern is symmetric, we can take a look at it the another angle:

 > Keep the information in given component which helps it to fulfill its responsibilities.

 Keep in mind that the information expert for the entire redux application is the store itself.
 On the other hand, often we have local state which is shared only among the components belonging to given component sub-tree.

-The local state in redux is well discussed in multiple sources.
-In general, it's often UI state which can be preserved in given component instead of moved to the store.
+Whether and how we should use local state in redux is already well discussed in multiple sources.
+In general, the local state often UI state which can be preserved in given component instead of moved to the store.
 This reduces boilerplates and often increase development productivity.

 ## Problem